Cutting It Up

 Getting a Grip

 Hold the knife in your writing hand (the Chinese call this the “chopstick hand”).
 Move your hand all the way up the handle so that your thumb is on one side of the blade and your index finger on the other side.
 Curling your index finger slightly, grasp the blade firmly between your thumb and index finger.
 This may feel a bit strange at first, but once you get used to it, you’ll find that grasping the blade in this way gives you much more control than simply wrapping all your fingers around the handle.

 Use your free hand to hold the food in place, curling your fingertips under.
 Use the flat side of the blade alongside the first knuckles of your free hand, and as you slice or chop, slide your free hand along to guide the blade and keep it vertical.
 To avoid cutting yourself, never uncurl the fingers of your free hand, and never raise the blade higher than the first knuckle.
-Like I always say, “The idea is to move your fingers, not remove them!”
+Like I always say, “when preparing Chinese chicken recipes, the idea is to move your fingers, not remove them!”
 Try not to wiggle the blade while cutting.
-Use a firm downward and slightly forward motion
+Use a firm downward and slightly forward motion.

 Here’s my number one tip for keeping your wok happy and perfectly seasoned.
 Use it!
 Don’t banish it to that extra storage area behind the basement door.
 Hang it in your kitchen, where you’ll reach for it all the time to cook all kinds of food – not just Chinese or Asian dishes.

 Holding the food and the Chinese chef knife firmly, cut straight down, using the knuckles of your free hand as a guide.

 Julienne and shredding